hyperopt/hyperopt/README.md

 $ git commit -m "my first hyperopt commit"
 ```

+### Running tests
+13. The tests for this project use
+    [PyTest](https://docs.pytest.org/en/latest/) and can be run by
+    calling `pytest`.

-11. Record your changes in Git, then push the changes to your GitHub
+14. Record your changes in Git, then push the changes to your GitHub
        account with:

 `$ git push -u origin my_feature`

 Note that dev dependencies require python 3.6+.

-### Running tests
-The tests for this project use [PyTest](https://docs.pytest.org/en/latest/) and can be run by calling `pytest`.

 ## Algorithms